Zerro97/khuibeom.com/content/blog/javascript-fundamentals-scope.md

 actors = [];                // Error!
 ```

-So as seen in above example, value stored in `const` variable can be mutated. `const` only prevents reassignment.
+As seen in above example, value stored in `const` variable can be mutated. `const` only prevents reassignment.

 Using `const` for objects are ill adviced.
 It is better to use `const` only for primitive values because by doing so, we can avoid any confusion with re-assignment (not allowed) vs. mutation (allowed).

-> Many people consider using `const`, a better, safer practice than using `let` and `var`.
+> Many people consider using `const` for object a better, safer practice than using `let` and `var`.
 However, do we really need to prevent reassignment of object by trading off its semantic meaning?

 ---
 In Javascript, there are different ways of defining functions, namely: